kura52/sushi-browser/README.md

 It is possible to set up the keyboard shortcuts and mouse gestures for over 100 functions.

 ### 8. Screenshot
-Screenshots of the whole page or of a selected area can be made.
+Screenshots of the whole page or a selected area can be made.

 ### 9. Find in Page
 In addition to the search function of Chrome, OR search and regular expression search can be performed.